emit-sds/emit-sds-frcov/README.md

 This hierarchy order minimizes incorrect classification of pixels with NDSI thresholding, which is known to over-identify liquid water as snow/ice.

 ## 5 Algorithm Usage Constraints

+Note that the QA flags are not mutually exclusive and also the QA flags are not intended as a comprehensive cloud, urban, water, or snow/ice identification product.
+Rather, it is intended to flag pixels that are likely to be misclassified by the fractional cover algorithm and it is not recommended to use the QA product as a standalone cloud, urban, water, or snow/ice product.

 ## 6 Performance Assessment